gaiazov/rcp2gems/README.md

 So it turns out GEMS Data Analysis is perfectly happy importing AEM Infinity `.itlog` files.
 So I decoded the `.itlog` format and now we have this tool.

+## Known issues

+ - The RaceCapture log has to have timestamps in order.
+I noticed sometimes the first row will have timestamp bigger than the following rows.
+ - Missing values are back-filled using 0.
+This causes issues in GPS coordinates
+ - It does cleanup on the headers.
+But if you already saved your log from Excel this may not work.
+Will add an option to skip header cleanup